Will you be cruising the Celebrity Equinox soon? We took a 10-day Southern Caribbean cruise on this amazing ship. Read our Celebrity Equinox review.

 Cafe al Bacio

 My favorite place on the cruise ship is Cafe al Bacio.
-I bet you already imagined this was our first stop the moment we got on the ship.
+I bet you already imagined this was our first stop on the ship.

-This cafe kicked Starbucks ass.
+Forget Starbucks!
+This cafe is the best.
 They were cranking out lattes and other specialty coffees all day long.
-You bet you can have Bailey’s in your coffee topped off with whip cream.
+You bet you can have Bailey’s in your coffee topped with whip cream.

-There is a surcharge at the cafe for the drinks.
-If you have the Classic Beverage (up to $9) or Premium Beverage (up to $15) package, the drinks are included.
+If you booked a cruise-only fare, there is a cost for coffee at Cafe al Bacio.
+The drinks are included if you have the Classic Beverage (up to $9) or Premium Beverage (up to $15) package.

-The best part is the fresh-baked cookies, cakes, and treats in their display.
+The best part is the fresh-baked cookies, cakes, and treats on their display.
 They are always available.
 These are free of charge to all cruisers.
 See a video of the dessert display here.

 The Martini Bar

-Another one of Tasty Itinerary favorites.
+Another one of Tasty Itinerary’s favorites.
 I had a martini almost daily.
-The plan was to work my way through the menu, but I never got that far.
-The martinis I did have were fantastic and they are served right on their frozen bar counter.
+I planned to work through the menu, but I never got that far.
+The martinis I did have were fantastic, and they were served right on their frozen bar counter.

-The bartenders here are talented and put on a great show for their guests when you order a martini flight.
-Just like Tom Cruise in the movie Cocktails.
+The bartenders here are talented and put on a great show for their guests when you order a martini flight, just like Tom Cruise in Cocktails.

 – Don’t Miss: Best Beach Drinks That Never Fail –

-The buffet on the Celebrity Equinox cruise is by far one of the best of all the cruises I have taken.
-Color me impressed.
+The Celebrity Equinox cruise buffet is one of the best on a cruise we’ve experienced thus far.
+Color us impressed.

 - The pizza on the ship was delicious.
-Hand-tossed dough with pizza sauce that was season just right and baked in an oven like a Neapolitan pizza.
+Hand-tossed dough with pizza sauce was just right and baked in an oven like a Neapolitan pizza.